On the business of Design: Design is a job

 “Each page needs to have one main call-to-action.
 In a color that stands out.
 And that tells people exactly what to do.”

-With other advisory voice in my head – learn something new every day, read broadly, have wide interests – I purchased Henneke Duistermaat’s How To Write Seductive Web Copy, after doing some research on the web looking for the best books on copywriting.
-(Why not some webinar or Youtube video?
+With another advisory voice in my head – learn something new every day, read broadly, have wide interests – I purchased Henneke Duistermaat’s How To Write Seductive Web Copy, after doing some research on the web looking for the best books on copywriting.
+(Why not some webinar or YouTube video?
 I feel so lazy when I do that.
 I don’t have that when I am reading.
-Video learning is difficult to me.
+Video learning is challenging to me.
 Like exercising on a home trainer.
 Boring.
 Can’t concentrate.)

 Henneke Duistermaat is an internet marketing expert and founder of Enchanting Marketing and author of a number of very practical books on copywriting, blogging and marketing.